shady333/InstaActor/README.md

-##General info
+## General info
-Simple application for interactions with Instagram service to emulate user actions such as, "Like" post and comment post.
+Simple application :alien: for interactions with Instagram service to emulate user actions such as, "Like" :heart: and comment :pencil2: post.
-Application written in research purpose to evaluate posibility of automation usage on social networks services.
+Application written :computer: in research purpose to evaluate posibility of automation usage on social networks services.

 You can use application on your own risk and responsibility.

-##Requirements:
+## Requirements:
     Docker installed;

 ##Steps to execute: